Joserru09/CogniFit_Android_Integration/readme.md

 ### IMPORTANT: Obtaining API Credentials

+### Obtaining Necessary Tokens

-Client ID and Client Secret: These can be found in the CogniFit platform under the API Keys section.
+- **Client ID and Client Secret**: These can be found in the CogniFit platform under the API Keys section.
-User Token: This is obtained by making a call to the register.php script and should be saved for future use.
+- **User Token**: This is obtained by making a call to the `register.php` script and should be saved for future use.
 Make sure to store this token securely.
-See more in backend readme file
+See more in the backend README file.
-Access Token: This can be obtained either through API calls directly from the frontend (Android Studio) or by making a call to the accesstoken.php script in your backend.
+- **Access Token**: This can be obtained either through API calls directly from the frontend (Android Studio) or by making a call to the `accesstoken.php` script in your backend.

 ### Project Structure